NikolaiRadke/Noko/README.md

 The **NOKO Monster**, lovely and naughty, ready to build on your own.
 And everyone is invited to **contribute**.
 NOKO is for everyone.
 Right now, i am writing the building instructions.

+*31.03.2016* - Got my new power supply module today.
+Looks good!
+And the amplifier is still working reliable.
+Great!
 *29.03.2016* - Tested new 1.6.8 IDE.
 Works with AVR Boards 1.6.9.
 *27.03.2016* - Back from Portugal.
 Working on a new power supply.
 The 2A step up module was a complete fail.
 Who the hell builds something like this??